GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
 >
-> ~ *Alan Turing*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts